DataJuggler/BlazorChat/README.md

 used by this project.
 If you want to learn how to create your own stored procedure powered data tiers, clone my project DataTier.Net: https://github.com/DataJuggler/DataTier.Net

-Step 2: Create a System Environment Variable with the following values:
+Step 3: Create a System Environment Variable with the following values:

 Name: BlazorChat

-Value: Paste in the connection string to your app.
+Value: Paste in the connection string to your BlazorChat database created in step 1.

 My connection to SQL Server Express looks like this using Windows Authentication